sventomasek/Godot-Grid-Based-Movement/README.md

 # How to add Enemies
 1. Add the Enemy.gd script to your Enemy Node
-2. Right click on your Player node and select "Access as Unique Name"
+2. Right click on your Player node and select "Access as Unique Name" (needs to be named "Player")
 3. Configure the settings to your liking
 4. Play